trxe/notes-blog/content/language-sound-patterns/3_Consonants.md

       - aka **sibilants**
       - [ʃ] is more rounded than [s] $\Rightarrow$ bigger channel $\Rightarrow$ lower pitch.
     - [θ, ð] (dental fricatives) are **not**: tongue flat
+    - nasalized fricatives are possible **but are weaker**
+      - airstream split into half as velum lowers: through nasal cavity and oral cavity.
+- The **labial/labiodental** fricatives
+  - Typically not contrastive, languages choose one set.

 - Retroflex
   - Curled back tongue tip versions of the other coronals.